fpaupier/cancerous_cells_scans_processing/README.md

 ### Steps

-1. Implement a pre-processing pipeline to extract the features from the patients' scans [ongoing]
+1. Implement a pre-processing pipeline to extract the features from the patients' scans [Done]
 2. Try different machine learning algorithms to compare prediction of estimated survival time against ground truth [To Do]